It’s been a long trip and now, Cassini’s final countdown has begun.

 The vast data Cassini has provided us on its many flybys has opened our knowledge not only on Saturn but on many of its moons.
 Ranging from sizes as small as a football stadium to no bigger than the planet Mercury, with different textures, colors, and composition.

-Check out what Cassini learned from Saturn’s moos here.
+Check out what Cassini learned from Saturn’s moons here.

-And explore everything abut all of Saturn’s moons here.
+And explore everything about all of Saturn’s moons here.

 Cassini has given us the opportunity to view the impressive transformation Saturn went as it transitions from winter to summer during its Equinox Mission and the ongoing Solstice Mission.
 Cassini captured storms on Titan as well as Saturn where they encircled the planet and noticed changes occurring suddenly and at specific latitudes.

 We were able to see Mima’s terrain bombarded with craters and most especially the one large crater, Herschel, made most likely by a huge impact.
 Scientists were surprised, such impact had not destroyed Mima.
 Hershel is 139 kilometers (86 miles) across and the central peak is 8 kilometers (5 miles ) high.

 Enceladus’ surface shows how geological activity affects a planet.
 Its northern hemisphere is mostly covered with crates but on its southern hemisphere the geological activity smoothes off craters leaving it a little wrinkly.
 Between rough and soft areas one can the craters becoming less prominent.